rinrab/xdigest/README.md

 ### Getting source code

 The sources are officially published here at GitHub.
-But it's important to know that the GitHub repository is actually a mirror of a Subversion repository because svn is the GOAT.
+But it's important to know that the GitHub repository is actually a mirror of a Subversion repository.

 ```bash
 git clone https://github.com/rinrab/xdigest.git